nicklafferty/craftycody/content/crafts/diy-wool-genie.md

 This is a fairly quick project.
 I was finished in only a few hours.
 I used an oak dowel as my smallest since it's going to be used as a pin and consistently removed.
 Oak dowels should be stronger than regular poplar dowels.

+I used the miter saw to cut all the wood except the 5/16-in dowel.
+It's thin, so I used my flush cut saw on it.

 ### Cut list

 **2x4: